OSHA Method ORG-37| May 1982

-For problems with accessibility in using figures, illustrations and PDFs in this method, please contact the SLTC at (801) 233-4900.
+For problems with accessibility in using figures and illustrations, please contact the Salt Lake Technical Center at 801-233-4900.

 These procedures were designed and tested for internal use by OSHA personnel.
 Mention of any company name or commercial product does not constitute endorsement by OSHA.

-||2 ppm (4.5 mg/m3) (OSHA
+|Target concentration:||2 ppm (4.5 mg/m3) (OSHA PEL)|

-acetone, and analyzed by gas chromatography using a
+|Procedure:||Samples are collected on charcoal, desorbed with acetone, and analyzed by gas chromatography using a nitrogen/phosphorus detector.|

 |Recommended air volume

 0.01 ppm (0.026 mg/m3)

 |Status of method:||A sampling and analytical method which has been subjected to the established evaluation procedures of the Organic Methods Evaluation Branch|

 Methods Development Team